Pragna235/Render-JSON-Server/README.md

 * Log in to `render.com`
 * Select `New Web Serivice`
 * Connect your github repository
-* Name your API, select the Instance Type and click on `Create Web Service`
+* Select the Instance Type and click on `Create Web Service`